Mary Whiton Calkins: Background

 Mary Whiton Calkins was born on March 30, 1863, in Hartford, Connecticut.
-She was the eldest of eight children.
-Her parents were Wolcott and Charlotte Whiton Calkins.
-Mary was close with her family.
-In 1880, she moved to Newton, Massachusetts with her family to begin her education and remained there for the rest of her life.
-Her family moved from New York to Massachusetts because her father, who was a Presbyterian minister got a new job there.
+She was the eldest of Wolcott and Charlotte Whiton Calkins's five children in what was a close family.
+In 1880, when she was 17 her family moved to Newton, Massachusetts so her father, a Presbyterian minister, could take up a new job'.

-Since Mary's father took an active role in overseeing his children's education and planned her studies, she was able to enroll in college after she graduated from high school.
 In 1882, Calkins entered Smith College as a sophomore.
 She studied there for a year.
-Following the death of her sister in 1883, she took a year off from college and learned by herself.
-While taking time off from school, Calkins received private tutoring lessons in Greece.
+Following the death of her sister in 1883, she took a year off from college and travelled to Greece where she received private tutoring.
 During this year, she also tutored two of her brothers.
-She returned to Smith College in 1884 to graduate with a degree in classics and philosophy.
+She returned to Smith College in 1884 and graduated that same year with a degree in classics and philosophy.
+Her academic background in classics and philosophy influenced her later work in psychology, particularly her interest in the concept of herself.

-Upon graduation, Calkins and her family took an eighteen-month trip to Europe, and she was able to explore Leipzig, Italy, and Greece.
-As she was majoring in classics, Calkins took advantage of the opportunities and spent several months travelling and studying modern Greek and classics.
-When she returned to Massachusetts, her father set up an interview with the President of Wellesley College, an all women's college, for a tutoring job in the Greek department.
-She worked as a tutor and eventually as a teacher in the Greek department for three years.
-A professor in the philosophy department noticed Calkins' excellent teaching and offered her a position to teach psychology, which was new to the philosophy department's curriculum.
+After graduation, Calkins and her family took an eighteen-month trip to Europe, and she was able to explore Leipzig, Italy, and Greece.
+During her travels she also tutored her two brothers and in Greece she spent several months travelling and studying modern Greek.
+When she returned to Massachusetts, her father set up an interview with the President of Wellesley College, an all women's college, for a tutoring job in the classics department.
+He was a strong supporter of her education, helping her access educational and professional opportunities at a time where women faced significant barriers.
+She worked at Wellesley as a tutor and eventually as a teacher for three years.
+A professor in the philosophy department noticed Calkins's excellent teaching and offered her a position to teach psychology, which was new to the philosophy department's curriculum.
 Calkins accepted the offer on the contingency that she would be able to study psychology for one year.

-Although women had had more educational opportunities to attend and teach at colleges back then, Calkins still faced sexism in the field and didn't have many options to earn a degree in psychology.
+Finding a psychology course that accepted women proved difficult.
 She considered psychology programs at the University of Michigan with John Dewey, Yale University with George Trumbull Ladd, Clark University with Granville Stanley Hall, and Harvard University with William James.
 She expressed interest in studying in a laboratory setting, a specification of which only Clark University and Harvard University had at the time.
 She sought admission to Harvard most likely due to its proximity to her home in Newton.
 Harvard did not permit women to study at their institution, but it allowed her to sit in on lectures after her father and Wellesley's president had sent letters asking for her admittance.
 Calkins decided to take classes at Harvard Annex (predecessor of Radcliffe College), taught by Josiah Royce.